dataronio/Getting-and-Cleaning-Data-Final-Project/codebook.md

 Introduction:
 ---------------------------------------------------------------

-Refer to the README.md file for details regarding the data collection and overall format.
-This project entails analyzing subjectid, activity and 66 other measurement variables by taking the grouped mean of the measurement variables over all combinations of **subjectid** and **activity**.
+Refer to the README.md file for details regarding the data collection and overall format of the project.
+This project entailed analyzing subjectid, activity and 66 other measurement variables by taking the grouped mean of the measurement variables over all combinations of **subjectid** and **activity**.
 Details regarding the data can be found in [UCI-machine-Learning-Repository Human Activity Recognition] (https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Relevant research papers can be referenced at that sight for greater detail regarding the units of the measurement variables.
+Relevant research papers can be referenced at the above website for greater detail regarding the units of the measurement variables.

 Variable details:
 ---------------------------------------------------------------